civo/status/content/issues/2025-10-15-disruption-lon2.md

 ---

+2025-10-15 06:45:00 UTC

+The data center provider are working to restore temperatures to operational levels.
+We will provide a further update within the next 30 minutes.

+---

 2025-10-15 06:30:00 UTC

 The data center provider are working to restore temperatures to operational levels.
 We will provide a further update within the next 15 minutes.